seanpatton1/History-Acoustic-and-Electric-Guitar/README.md

 ## Acknowledgements

-- I would like to start by acknowleging my girlfriend Martina, She has not seen me properly for the last while as I have dove headfirst into this project.
-SHe has supported me from the begining of the course and throughout this project.
+- I'd like to begin by expressing my gratitude to my girlfriend, Martina.
+She hasn't had much of my attention lately as I've been fully immersed in this project.
+Martina has been with me since the beginning of the course and has supported me consistently throughout this project.

-- I would like to also thank Marcel my mentor, he helped guide me and answered any questions I had while giving me an insight into how everything works and best approaches for the project.
+- I also want to extend my gratitude to Marcel, my mentor.
+He provided invaluable guidance, answering all my questions and offering insights into how everything operates, along with the best approaches for the project.

-- I would also like to thank My work collegues as I bounced off ideas of the design while working on it which really helped whon in what I was going to do as the orginal design changed slightly upon talking to them about it.
+- I'd also like to express my appreciation to my colleagues at work.
+Bouncing ideas off them during the design process was invaluable, as their input helped shape the direction of the project.
+Conversations with them led to slight changes in the original design, enriching the final outcome.

-- Lastly I would like to thank my sister Zoe and her Husband for testing out the live project.
+- Finally, I would like to express my gratitude to my sister Zoe and her husband, Paul, for testing out the live project.

 [Back to top ⇧](#guitar-history-101)